Rotenone

-Rotenone is an odorless, colorless, crystalline isoflavone used as a broad-spectrum insecticide, piscicide, and pesticide.
-It occurs naturally in the seeds and stems of several plants, such as the jicama vine plant, and the roots of several members of Fabaceae.
-It was the first described member of the family of chemical compounds known as rotenoids.
+Rotenone is an odorless, colorless, crystalline isoflavone.
+It occurs naturally in the seeds and stems of several plants, such as the jicama vine, and in the roots of several other members of the Fabaceae.
+It was the first-described member of the family of chemical compounds known as rotenoids.
+Rotenone is approved for use as a piscicide to remove alien fish species, see Uses.
+It has also been used as a broad-spectrum insecticide, but its use as an insecticide has been banned in many countries.